davidepalleschi/zepp2hass/README.md

 Now you can save the JSON or teleport it to other monitoring systems like Prometheus or Grafana.

-## Step 9 - Scrap the data with Prometheus
+## Step 10 - Scrape the data with Prometheus

-You can scrap the data with Prometheus.
+You can scrape the data with Prometheus.

 First, you need to create a new Prometheus server.
 You can start it with Docker: